Skip to content

 When consent cannot be verified for the current request — for example, unknown jurisdiction or missing/undecodable consent signals in a regulated region — Trusted Server fails closed for EC use by stripping EC headers, but it does not treat that as authoritative revocation of an already-issued EC.

 EC creation is gated by jurisdiction.
-The server detects jurisdiction from geolocation data attached to the request and applies the appropriate consent framework.
+The server detects jurisdiction from geolocation data attached to the request and applies the corresponding consent rules.
 Live consent comes from request-local signals (euconsent-v2, __gpp, __gpp_sid, us_privacy, Sec-GPC) plus geolocation and policy defaults; there is no separate consent KV fallback.

 • GDPR: Opt-in required.
 TCF Purpose 1 (store/access device) must be explicitly consented.